simonmittag/ingress-j8a/ReadMe.md

 8. 🚧 kube api-server creates the deployment.
 Several problems need to be solved here.
    * 🚧 It will need to be configured from the configmap.
    * 🚧 it needs to run on some kind of nodeport config on each node? listening on the same port on every node.
-   * 🚧 we need it's external IP address
+   * 🚧 we need it's external IP address to report it to he kubernetes user on the ingress resource?
-   * 🚧 we may need to create an external NLB for it? (how would we even know about this?)
+   * 🚧 we may need to create an external NLB for it? (how would we even know about this?
+May have to happen outside cluster)

 # Contributions